EthanGYoung/gvisor_analysis/experiment_1/README.md

 1) Spin up container, REPEAT( start timer, read X bytes, stop timer)
 2) Run in different types of containers

+# Current State

+Gvisor KVM containers do not complete successfully

 ## Notes
 Most likely memory being cached in OS, so will see very fast reads.